 - Federal EIC investment income.
 The amount for this entry is translated from screen 1 of the federal Schedule EIC, which is computed from amounts throughout the federal return in accordance with Worksheet 1 of IRS Pub.
-596. California uses this federal investment income for the purposes of the California EITC rather than California investment income. - Federal AGI on Form 1040, line 8b. (auto-calc) Taken from column A of Schedule CA, Part I, Section C, line 23, this amount should match the amount on federal Form 1040, line 8b.
-Although the California credit is based on California wages plus federal business income for the earned income part of the credit computation, it is based on federal AGI rather than California AGI for the AGI part of the credit computation. - Federal Earned Income Credit--Form 1040, line 18a.
+596. California uses this federal investment income for the purposes of the California EITC rather than California investment income. - Federal AGI on Form 1040, line 11. (auto-calc) Taken from column A of Schedule CA, Part I, Section C, line 27, this amount should match the amount on federal Form 1040, line 11.
+Although the California credit is based on California wages plus federal business income for the earned income part of the credit computation, it is based on federal AGI rather than California AGI for the AGI part of the credit computation. - Federal Earned Income Credit-Form 1040, line 27.
 The credit for federal Form 1040 is translated here from federal Schedule EIC for use on line 3 of Form 3514, but is intended for reference only and is not used in any computations on the California form. - Has the IRS previously disallowed the Earned Income Credit (EIC)?
 The IRS may disallow earned income credit for up to 10 years after disallowing a credit for reasons other than a math or clerical error. - Has the FTB previously disallowed the California EITC?
-The FTB has similar restrictions when the answer is Yes.
+The FTB has similar retrictions when the answer is Yes. - Total nontaxable combat pay.
+Translated from our special screen for nontaxable income following Part I of Schedule 1, this total includes nontaxable combat pay from both you (and spouse if filing jointly), whether or not you elected to include it in earned income on the federal return.
+It is used in computing line 23a of Form 3514.